thegabDE/Karoo-GPS-Style/README.md

 THIS PROJECT IS NOT OWNED, COMMISSIONED BY OR ASSOCIATED WITH HAMMERHEAD OR SRAM.

 "Hammerhead", "Karoo", "Karoo SDK", and "Karoo 2" may be copyright and/or trademark and/or property of Hammerhead Navigation Inc or a parent or subsidiary company.
+"ITRS-IMBA", "ITRS", "IMBA" may be copyright and/or trademark and/or property of International Mountain Bicycling Association or a parent or subsidiary company.

 ## Symbols and patterns licenses: